gaveagro/gave-agave-growth/public/content/blog/2025-08-09-map-author_es-gavé-body_en-in-a-world-where-financial-returns-and-environmental-impact-rarely-go-hand-in-hand-gavé-has-developed-an-agro-industrial-investment-model-that-makes-both-possible-through-a-regenerative-silvopastoral-system.md

   suelos degradados y secuestrando carbono de forma medible.
 body_en: >-
-  In a world where financial returns and environmental impact rarely go hand in hand, **Gavé has developed an agro-industrial investment model that makes both possible**.
-Through a **regenerative silvopastoral system**, we cultivate agave on land previously used for sugarcane monoculture, restoring soil health, increasing biodiversity, and generating income for our investors.
+  In a world where financial returns and environmental impact rarely go hand in hand, Gavé has developed an agro-industrial investment model that makes both possible.
+Through a regenerative silvopastoral system, we cultivate agave on land previously used for sugarcane monoculture, restoring soil health, increasing biodiversity, and generating income for our investors.

-  This model is more than just an **alternative investment opportunity**—it allows each participant to take part in tangible, measurable change for the environment and rural communities.
+  This model is more than just an alternative investment opportunity—it allows each participant to take part in tangible, measurable change for the environment and rural communities.

   ### **What is Gavé’s Silvopastoral System?**